Delivery of the T21 vision and visitation target requires a coordinated and collaborative approach across government and industry.

 - Develop strategies and infrastructure to engage the drive touring market to maximise length of stay and regional dispersal

 - Encourage the development of new experiences that complement Tasmania’s competitive strengths

 - Adopt a demand-driven approach to investment in visitor infrastructure, in Tasmania‘s national parks, reserves and waterways

 - Tasmanian Government - Unsolicited Proposal Framework 2015 [PDF 558KB]

 - Parks 21 Agreement

 - Department of State Growth - Corporate Plan

 PRIORITY 4: Building capability, capacity and community

 Tasmania has a welcoming culture.
 The friendliness and helpfulness of Tasmanians is a regular and frequent response from visitors about their Tasmanian travel experience.

-In fact, around 88 per cent of visitors to Tasmania say they are either very satisfied or satisfied with the level of customer service during their visit9, and around 74 per cent of Tasmanian visitors surveyed between April and June 2015 said they recommended Tasmania to others upon their return home10.
-That ranked Tasmania as the most recommended Australian state or territory by past visitors.
+In fact, around 88 per cent of visitors to Tasmania say they are either very satisfied or satisfied with the level of customer service during their visit9, and around 75 per cent of Tasmanian visitors surveyed between January and December 2019 said they recommended Tasmania to others upon their return home10.

 These statistics represent a very solid platform for Tasmania, given the growing influence of word-of-mouth on the choices people make about preferred destinations to visit.
 However there is a need to further build the state's reputation through ongoing commitment to quality assurance, enhancing the customer experience through a high quality workforce.